 In this section, we examine the robustness of our findings of an asymmetric spending multiplier.
-We consider the robustness of our results to two important aspects of our approach: (i) the sample period, and (ii) our FAIR methodology.
+We consider the robustness of our results to three important aspects of our approach: (i) the sample period, (ii) the FAIR methodology, and (iii) the definition of the multiplier.